AsaraSenaratne/SEKA/README.md

 (3) svm_training.py

 If you wish to generate synthetic anomalies in a KG, use the implementation in tric.py.
 This is a triples corrupter for KGs.
 Complete implementation of TRIC will soon be available as a Python library.

+The feature library proposed for anomaly detection in KGs can be accessed here: https://github.com/AsaraSenaratne/anomaly-detection-kg.git